AibekKarshiboev/Aibek.situational.task/README.md

 # Aibek.situational.task
 It is the presentation of programming language python.
-By using this presentation everyone can began to learn of beginning of programming language
+By using this presentation everyone can began to learn of beginning of programming language.